 - Where an accessible text only version exists it can be linked to using

-- contact your Liaison Librarian
+- sourcing documents or submitting requests: contact your Liaison Librarian

 - tracking the progress of a request, adding non-standard format items that contain copyright materials, or any other CMD query: firstname.lastname@example.org

 - with QUT Blackboard: Contact the IT Helpdesk

 - with the use of copyrighted material in teaching and learning: consult the QUT Copyright Guide, or direct further copyright queries to the University Copyright Officer at email@example.com